akshatsinghkaushik/GroupChat-TaskManagement-WebApp_Software-Studio-2B/README.md

 ## Running Locally

-Once you have installed the dependendieces, you can run the application locally, via: `npm run start`
+Once you have installed the dependencies, you can run the application locally, via: `npm run start`